Ballinamore Seán O'Heslin's GAA

-Ballinamore Seán O'Heslin's Gaelic Athletic Association is a Gaelic football, hurling and ladies' Gaelic football club based in Ballinamore, County Leitrim, Republic of Ireland.
+Ballinamore Seán O'Heslin's Gaelic Athletic Association is a Gaelic football, hurling and ladies' Gaelic football club based in Ballinamore, County Leitrim, Ireland.

 History

 The club was founded as Ballinamore in January 1889 in McGauran’s Railway Hotel.
 Unusually for a County Leitrim club, they have always fielded teams in both hurling and Gaelic football.

 Local schoolteacher Seán O'Heslin was a driving force behind the club in its early years; he died in 1942; Sean O’Heslin Memorial Park opened in 1952 and the club was renamed Ballinamore Seán O'Heslin's in his honour in 1953.